Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 numbers: List[int] = [1, 2, 3]

-Specify the types of dictionary keys and values.
+You specify the types of keys and values for a dictionary.

 from typing import Dict